u16052642/thrive_erp_documentation/documentation-16.0/content/applications/websites/livechat.rst

 Live Chat
 =========

-Odoo *Live Chat* allows users to communicate with website visitors in real time.
+Thrive Bureau ERP *Live Chat* allows users to communicate with website visitors in real time.
 With *Live Chat*, leads can be qualified for their sales potential, support questions can be answered quickly, and issues can be directed to the appropriate team for further investigation (or follow up). *Live Chat* also provides the opportunity for instant feedback from customers.